J-A-M-E-5/nvmedirect/README.md

 - nvmed_admin in /usr/local/bin

+Generate module dependencies:-

+    $ sudo depmod -a

-To load the NVMeDirect module into the kernel,
+To load the NVMeDirect module into the kernel:-

     $ sudo modprobe nvmed